JaswanthP6878/point-of-sale-system/README.md

-## Point of Sale system created using DJango and MySQL database
+## Point of Sale system created using Django and MySQL database